McStasMcXtrace/Schools/2024/NECSA_October_2024/02_Tuesday_October_8th/09_McStas_virtual_experiments_I/README.md

-# Oct 8th 2024: Lesson 11: "Virtual experiments" modelling SAFARI-1 instruments
+# "Virtual experiments": modelling SAFARI-1 instruments

 In this session, we shall collect information about the existing SAFARI instruments.